rails/rails/guides/source/active_record_callbacks.md

 can be done using the `:on` option and allows complete control over when and in what context your callbacks are triggered.

+NOTE: A context is like a category or a scenario in which you want certain validations to apply.
+When you validate an ActiveRecord model, you can specify a context to group validations.
+This allows you to have different sets of validations that apply in different situations.
+In Rails, there are certain default contexts for validations like :create, :update, and :save.
+However, you can define your own custom contexts as well.

 ```ruby
 class User < ApplicationRecord
   validates :username, :email, presence: true